yohanalexjohn/Software-Engineer-Interview-Prep/Job_training/embedded_questions/toolchain_stuff.md

 - Startup files are written in assembly or C sets up at runtime to before the main call
-- Initalise the hardware
+- Initialise the hardware
-- setup the stack pointer vector table
+- Setup the stack pointer vector table
-- Initalise the data and bss segments
+- Initialise the data and bss segments

 ## .text section

-- has the executable code
+- Has the executable code
-- read only
+- Read only
-- copied at run time in RAM
+- Copied at run time in RAM

 ## .data section

-- Contains initalised global and static variables
+- Contains initialised global and static variables
-- stored in rom
+- Stored in ROM
-- copied at run time in RAM
+- Copied at run time in RAM

 ## .bss section

-- contains unintialised global and static variables
+- Contains uninitialised global and static variables
-- No space in rom
+- No space in ROM
 - Initial value set to 0 so no space needed

 ## Memory regions